svpino/twitter/README.md

 * [The Curse of Dimensionality](https://twitter.com/svpino/status/1460578810823417857?s=20) — The amount of data needed to extract any relevant information increases exponentially with the number of features in your dataset.
 This is the Curse of Dimensionality.
 In English: "More features is not necessarily a good thing."
 But of course, it's not that simple.

+* [Sensitivity and Specificity](https://twitter.com/svpino/status/1473639471019008005?s=20) - A short introduction to Sensitivity and Specificity.

 ## Machine learning techniques

 * [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — Imagine you have a ton of data, but most of it isn't labeled.
 Even worse: labeling is very expensive.
 How can we get past this problem?
 Let's talk about a different—and pretty cool—way to train a machine learning model.